-Most recently, I have been working under the mentorship of Lee McKay at Malaspina Printmakers on Granville Island.
+Most recently, I received a Mid-Career Scholarship from the YVR Arts Foundation to develop new work under the mentorship of Lee McKay at Malaspina Printmakers on Granville Island.
 Malaspina supports and promotes the contemporary visual arts through the critical and technical exploration of print media.
 They offer a co-operative print studio space along with a variety of programming for beginners to professional printmakers.

 This is a series of photos from a printing session we did at Whaler's Bay on Galiano Island hosted by a dear friend Jeremy Crowle who was caretaking a Charles Brand etching and printmaking press that had retired from the UBC fine art program.
 The print shown being printed is a part of the Becoming Worthy series and can be viewed completed in the shop - Deep in Our Bones

-When I moved back home and began a series of blocks exploring my people and our natural and supernatural relationship with whales.
+When I moved back home, I began a series of woodblocks exploring my people and our natural and supernatural relationship with whales.
 At this time I was approached to be the poster artist for the local Pacific Rim Whale Festival.
 Conceptually I knew I wanted to show the relationship Tla-o-qui-aht have with whales through song with a drum.
 I thought long and hard about who should be holding the drum and decided to ask a local two-spirited teen Jorge Estrada.
-It is so important that we begin again to honour our community members who fall between the gender norms.
-Their role as communicators and embodiments of truer balance is vital to our community health.
-It is totally fitting to me that people look at the final design and some see a woman and some see a man.
+It is so important that we work to repair our cultural relationships with our community members who fall between the gender norms.
+Their spectrum of embodiments is vital to our community health.
 There is a little bit more written about this piece in its final form here - Following the Sacred Heartbeats

-Below is a slideshow showing a little bit of my creative process.
+Below is a little bit of my creative process on this project.